 MSBM Roundtable Examines Agile Leadership For Digital Transformation

-The MSBM Roundtable Breakfast was held on Wednesday, June 26, at the Talk of the Town, Jamaica Pegasus Hotel, New Kingston, under the theme the theme “Agile Leadership for Digital Transformation.”
+Scheduled for Wednesday, June 26, at the Talk of the Town, Jamaica Pegasus Hotel, New Kingston, the theme for this year’s annual, by-invitation-only, breakfast forum is “Agile Leadership for Digital Transformation.”

-The forum featured the MSBM research paper “Leveraging Agile Leadership for Digital Transformation” which presented the latest findings from a survey of businesses and industries and uncover solutions that empower business leaders to make evidence-based decisions critical to sustainable growth.
-International speaker, Murat Bicak, Senior Vice President, Stategy, Project Management Institute, brought a global perspective on new ideas, strategies, and action plans for agile leadership and digital innovations within organizations.
+The forum will feature the MSBM research paper “Leveraging Agile Leadership for Digital Transformation” which presents the latest findings from a survey of businesses and industries and uncover solutions that empower business leaders to make evidence-based decisions critical to sustainable growth.
+International speaker, Murat Bicak, Senior Vice President, Stategy, Project Management Institute, will bring a global perspective on new ideas, strategies, and action plans for agile leadership and digital innovations within organisations.

 He adds that these cyber-physical systems are disrupting existing goods, services, human talent, and company infrastructure while opening new opportunities for innovation and growth.